A-yushupadhyay/SmartResumeBackendapi/README.md

 # 🧠 SmartResume - Backend API

+Frontend of SmartResume is Hosted On - [ https://smart-resume-blush.vercel.app ]

 This is the backend API for **SmartResume**, a smart resume analyzer powered by Node.js, Express, MongoDB, and PDF parsing.
 It handles:

 - ✅ User authentication (register/login/logout)